yireo/yireo-slides/slides/yireo/extdn_practices.md

 ~ Use composer packages
 ~ Especially commercial extensions should use composer ~ Locally, you can use `app/code`
+~ (Note that we are not talking about themes here)
+~ But with deployment, composer should be used
+~ And `app/code` should be empty

 ---
 # 8. Do Check Your Code